 Layer the Cut Tissue Paper

-Unfold all of the sheets of tissue paper and layer them one on top of the other.
-You want the center color to be on top.
+- Unfold all of the sheets of tissue paper and layer them one on top of the other.
+(The center color should be on top of the layer.)

 Twist the Wire Around the Middle

 - Fold the entire accordion folded and layered stack of tissue paper in half.

 - Secure it using a piece of floral wire.

 - Twist the wire until it's tight all the way to the end.
 Now you have the center of the flower.

 - Cut away any excess wire.
 (If you have any excess wire, why not make a floral crown?)

 Tighten It Up